 The NCAA established the Eligibility Center to determine if high school athletes meet the NCAA academic standards to participate in freshman college athletic programs.
 Students interested in post-secondary athletics must meet the NCAA eligibility criteria.
 Division I requires that a student take 16 core courses and maintains a 2.3 GPA in their 16 core courses and meets the minimum sum ACT or SAT (critical reading and math only) score that matches the 16 core-course GPA.
 (The full sliding scale can be found at www.eligibilitycenter.org under Resources.)
-Division II requires that a student take 16 core courses and maintains a 2.0 GPA in their 16 core courses and meets minimum sum ACT score of 68 or SAT score of 820 (critical reading and math only).
+Division II requires that a student take 16 core courses and meets minimum sum ACT score of 68 or SAT score of 820 (critical reading and math only).